 Why you should NEVER use Sandstone for around the Pool and what you SHOULD

-Can I use Sandstone for Around the Swimming Pool?
+Can I use Sandstone around the Swimming Pool?

 The quick answer is No, you should never use sandstone around the swimming pool.

 Sandstone is very porous and extremely vulnerable against acid or salt, this is the key reason why we do not recommend sandstone to be installed around the pool as the pool water will always have some kind of harsh chemical/minerals.

-There is a fine line in saying is Sandstone Stone suitable or not for purposes around pools.
+There is a fine line in saying is Sandstone suitable or not for purposes around pools.
 The fact of the matter is, some natural stone products are not suitable for use around saltwater pools – for instance many types of limestone products also do not meet the Australian Standard for use around pools.

 Most people who have used Sandstone around their swimming pools are having issues only because they have used a stone that is not suitable for a pool and not because they haven’t used the right stone Sealant as many will say (this is a common misconception amongst most people, even ones in the stone industry)